-Your pipes will last longer.
+Softened water is easier on pipes, so they will last longer without issue.
 Over time, areas with hard water see minerals build up along the internal walls of plumbing pipes.
 This constricts the flow of water and affects tap and shower water pressure.
 It also changes the internal pressure of your system, which can lead to leaks or breaks in the pipes.
 Cleaning or repairing pipes that have severe mineral build up can be quite expensive, let alone dealing with cleaning up after a major leak.
 A water softener is a preventative solution that protects these problems from occurring.

 Fixtures and appliances will have noticeably longer life-spans while functioning better with less maintenance.
 Many items we use daily such as washing machines and coffee makers are not manufactured to easily clean to descale mineral buildup.
 The effect of hard water on these items might not be readily apparent because the damage is internal, but it will eventually take its toll.

 You can also get shinier hair and softer skin from using a water softener.
 Hard minerals won’t build up on the surface of the body to dull textures and strip it of natural oils.
 Your clothing will not wear out and fade in the laundry as quickly, saving you hundreds if not thousands of dollars on your wardrobe.